Let’s build your calendar

 Alternating Weeks Custody Schedule

-The simplest 50/50 schedule — children spend one full week with Parent A, then one full week with Parent B. Fewer transitions mean less disruption, making it popular for older children.
+The simplest 50/50 schedule — children spend one full week with Parent A, then one full week with Parent B. Fewer transitions mean less disruption, making it the most popular 50/50 schedule for tweens, teens, and families who want a single predictable handoff a week.

 SMTWTFS